Showing posts with label beautiful. Show all posts

 Love Finds Its Way

-She was nearly eighty — a gentle, dignified lady who drove her old car faithfully to church every Sunday.
+She was eighty-five — a gentle, dignified lady who drove her old car faithfully to church every Sunday.
 Rain or shine, she made the 20-mile trip alone, her heart anchored in faith and fellowship.
 But when the time came that she could no longer drive, she quietly booked a taxi each week, determined not to miss a single service.

-The taxi driver was a man about twenty years younger, a quiet soul with kind eyes.
+The taxi driver was a man about seventy-eight, a quiet soul with kind eyes.
 At first, it was just another ride.
 But as the Sundays passed, he began to notice the grace in her spirit, the joy in her simple words, and the quiet strength in her laughter.
 She, too, noticed his gentle heart — a man who treated her with care, never as a mere passenger, but as someone who mattered.

 Could I join you for a cup of tea?